lammps/lammps/doc/src/Packages_details.rst

 The mesocnt implemenation has the same features as the original implementation with the addition of friction, but is directly implemented in C++, interfaces more cleanly with general LAMMPS functionality and is typically faster.
-It also doesn't require its own atom type and can be installed without any external libraries.
+It also doesn't require its own atom style and can be installed without any external libraries.

 **Download of potential files:**